There are visible doors that remain closed forever. And there are invisible doors that become visible only when they close.

 It’s as if looking inside a deep, endless well.
 As if looking inside yourself.

-It reminded me of a Romanian folk tale I’ve mentioned a few weeks ago.
+It reminded me of a Romanian folk tale I’ve mentioned some time ago.
 The tale starts like many other tales, with a hero embarking on a personal quest.
 In this case, the hero sets out to find immortality.
 But as the story advances, things turn dark and unpredictable.
 Although the hero emerges victorious from all the fights and traps he finds along the way, he does not find what he’s looking for.
 When he returns home, he finds Death itself waiting for him.
 But it’s not the Grim Reaper of everybody and nobody in particular.
 It is his own Death, waiting just for him.

 Like any good story, Kafka’s parable is open to interpretations.
 Is it about justice, state authority, the crushing power of impersonal rules?
 Yes, but not only.
 Is it about alienation?
 Yes, but not only.
 The story is richer than any particular interpretation or moral message you could draw from it.